udo-munk/z80pack/doc/README-asm.txt

 a full qualified filename is 2048 characters.
 For relative paths the extension must be used, because all characters after a "." would be used as extension!

-Option o:
-To override the default name of the output file.
-Without this option the name of the output file becomes the name of the input file, but with the extension ".bin" or ".hex".
-The output file may have a path, the maximum length is limited to 2048 characters.

 Option f:
 Format of the output file: